prometheus/proposals/proposals/0055-stale-series-compaction.md

 **Part 1**

 At a regular interval (say 15 mins), we check if the stale series have crossed p% of the total series.
 If it has, we trigger a compaction that simply flushes these stale series into a block and removes it from the Head block (can be more than one block if the series crosses the block boundary).
 We skip WAL truncation and m-map files truncation at this stage and let the usual compaction cycle handle it.

-How we drop these compacted series during WAL replay is TBD during implementation (may need a new WAL record or use tombstone records).
+While removing the stale series from the head block, we add tombstones only in the WAL for these stale series with deleted time range as `[MinInt64, MaxInt64]`.
+WAL replay will simply drop these series from the head as soon as it encounters this record in the WAL.
+This was we don't spike up the memory during WAL replay.

 Since these are stale series, there won’t be any races when compacting it in most cases.
 We will still lock the series and take required measures so that we don’t cause race with an incoming sample for any stale series.